-QF's Awsaj Academy Hosts Event To Aid Education In Palestine
+QF'S AWSAJ ACADEMY HOSTS EVENT TO AID EDUCATION IN PALESTINE

-Doha, Qatar: Awsaj Academy hosted an event to raise funds for the Al Fakhoora School in Gaza yesterday, titled 'From Awsaj to Al Fakhoora'.
+(MENAFN- Qatar Foundation ) Doha, Qatar, 14 December 2023: Awsaj Academy hosted an event to raise funds for the Al Fakhoora School in Gaza today, titled ‘From Awsaj to Al Fakhoora’.

 The event, held in Qatar Foundation’s (QF) Education City, featured an array of activities, including stalls where students sold their handmade artworks and traditional food, as well as poetry readings and a play recital, giving attendees the opportunity to experience Palestine’s culture and heritage.